com-480-data-visualization/SoundSculptors/README.md

 ### Related work

-While generating the idea we have encountered several projects already related to the world music map.
+While coming up with the idea we have encountered some projects already related to the world music map, this is one of them:

  - Spotify and open-source platform CARTO have created the [“Musical Map of the World”](https://community.spotify.com/t5/App-Features/Spotify-s-NEW-Musical-Map-of-the-World-2-0/td-p/1519929).
-The creative visualization with an interactive map is making use of Spotify´s data from cities all over the world to give them their special “musical character”.
+This creative visualization with an interactive map is making use of Spotify´s data from cities all over the world to give them their special “musical character”.

 The Musical Map of the World has music aggregation in world map, but we cannot see the preferences which change over time and we cannot visualize the user's own preferences.

-Here is another example of visualizations created using the fixed dataset that we chose:  https://towardsdatascience.com/country-wise-visual-analysis-of-music-taste-using-spotify-api-seaborn-in-python-77f5b749b421
+You can find [here](https://towardsdatascience.com/country-wise-visual-analysis-of-music-taste-using-spotify-api-seaborn-in-python-77f5b749b421) another example of visualizations created using the fixed dataset that we chose.

-Our approach is original because we want to look at how different countries listen to music, and we want to do it in an interactive way, with live updates from the Spotify API instead of one fixed scrape.
+Our approach is original because we want to look at how different countries listen to music, and we want to do it in an interactive way with live updates from the Spotify API instead of one fixed scrape.

+We take this [visualization](https://public.tableau.com/views/MakeoverMonday-Week44-BankHolidays/BankHolidays?%3AshowVizHome=no) as one source of inspiration for our website.

 ## Milestone 2 (26th April, 5pm)